areej-i/booking-system/README.md

 Please note that there is no GUI associated with this project.

 To run: type make into the terminal containing the project folder, and type make to compile.
-Type ./a3 to run.
+Then type ./a1 to run.